hon-gyu/semi-supervised-hedge-fund-clustering/README.md

 # Semi-supervised Hedge Fund Clustering

-A semi-supervised clustering method utilizing tree distance for enhanced hierarchical classification of funds in fund of funds analyses.
+A semi-supervised clustering method utilizing tree distance for enhanced hierarchical classification of funds in fund of funds analysis.

 It incorporates a limited number of known hierarchical classifications, such as those obtained through due diligence, making it semi-supervised.
 Additionally, it employs hierarchical tree distance to effectively utilize fund classification features provided by data vendors, accommodating varying taxonomy systems.